-Here at Manzanares Lawyers, we’ve noticed more and more people are coming to us to find out more about how Spanish housing regulations work.
-After all, it is the sensible thing to do when looking to purchase or rent out a Spanish property – the laws of a different country can be difficult to get your head around.
+More and more people are coming to Manzanares Lawyers to learn about the laws on renting out property in Spain.
+After all, it’s the sensible thing to do when looking to purchase or rent a Spanish property – housing laws in Spain could be very different to your home country.

 Location is crucial

-As with many Spanish laws, the location of its implementation is vital, as laws change to varying degrees throughout the country.
-There are 17 regions in Spain, all with slightly different laws, which can make things confusing if you don’t clue yourself up beforehand!
-Some of the most popular parts of Spain each have differing regulations, so it is important to trust a solicitors in Spain that specialises in your chosen area.
+As with many Spanish laws, housing laws change to varying degrees throughout the country.
+There are 17 regions in Spain, all with slightly different regulations, which can make things confusing if you don’t research beforehand.
+It’s important to trust solicitors in Spain that specialise in your chosen area.

-Here at Manzanares Lawyers, we specialise in the housing regulations of Andalucía, so if you are looking to buy a property in this region – in particular in the Costa Del Sol – you have come to the right place.
+Here at Manzanares Lawyers, we specialise in the housing regulations of Andalucía, so if you’re looking to buy a property in this region – in particular in the Costa Del Sol – you have come to the right place.

 Looking to rent out your property to tourists in Andalusia?

-- The number of bed linen and towels should be provided for the guests that are staying, plus an extra set
+⁍ You must also provide enough bed linen and towels for all the guests staying, plus one extra set

 How can Manzanares Lawyers help?

-As you can see, there are some key considerations when you are looking to rent out your property to holidaymakers.
-If you require any help in making sure that your property meets all the required standards, then our conveyancing in Marbella experts can be of assistance.
-With our many years of experience in the field, we can give you peace of mind that your transactions are legal so you can get the most out of your property.
+As you can see, there are some key considerations when looking to rent out property in Spain.
+If you require any assistance to ensure that your property meets all the required standards, then our conveyancing in Marbella service can help.
+With our many years of experience in the field, we give you peace of mind that your transactions are legal so you can get the most out of your property.